lfarci/azssh-demo/README.md

 ## Overview

-This repository contains Terraform infrastructure as code (IaC) to deploy an Ubuntu virtual machine in Azure with Azure AD SSH authentication enabled.
-This allows users to SSH into the VM using their Azure AD credentials without managing SSH keys manually.
+This repository contains Terraform infrastructure as code (IaC) to deploy an Ubuntu virtual machine in Azure with Entra ID SSH authentication enabled.
+This allows users to SSH into the VM using their Entra ID credentials without managing SSH keys manually.

 ## Features